kiarafrobles/www.retroreport.org/_backstory/toxic-chemicals-called-pfass-are-in-many-everyday-products.md

   - headline: "Chemicals in Your Popcorn?"
     source: "The New York Times"
     link: "http://www.nytimes.com/2015/06/04/opinion/nicholas-kristof-chemicals-in-your-popcorn.html?smid=tw-share"
+description: "Toxic chemicals called PFASs are in tons of everyday products -- even microwave popcorn bags.
+Here's some context on why regulating chemicals is so hard."
-publish_date: 2015-06-04T21:55:00.000Z
+date: 2015-06-04T21:55:00.000Z
 published: true
 slug: toxic-chemicals-called-pfass-are-in-many-everyday-products
 ---
-Toxic chemicals called PFASs are in tons of everyday products -- even microwave popcorn bags.
-Here's some context on why regulating chemicals is so hard.